MobilePayDev/MobilePay-Subscriptions/docs/index.md

 #### <a name="subscription-payments_callbacks"></a>Callbacks

 Once the payment status changes from *Pending* to *Executed, Declined, Rejected* or *Failed*, a callback will be done to the callback address, which is configurable via `PATCH /api/providers/{providerId}` with path value `/payment_status_callback_url`.

+We are sending callbacks in two ways:

+1) A batch that runs every 2 mins.
+It contains Subscription payments with status: Declined/Rejected/Failed/Executed/OneOff_Expired.
+So in theory, there is a possible delay of 2 mins.
+2) Right after the user made an action.
+It contains OneOff_Reserved/OneOff_Rejected.

+Every two minutes we take up to 1000 events (notifications about payment state), group them by merchant and make the calls.
+Therefore, as for merchant you should get up to 1 call every two minutes.

+We will post the integrator or merchant a callback, and expect a HTTP 2xx response.
+If not we will retry 8 times.

 ```json
 [